rafyls/nand2tetris-projects/README.md

 **Project 7: Virtual Machine I: Processing**

 - Objective: Implementation of a basic VM translator that translates the arithmetic-logical and push / pop commands of the VM language specified in the book into the Hack assembly language.
 This version of the VM translator assumes that the source VM code is error-free.

+**Project 8: Virtual Machine II: Control**

+- Objective: Extension of the previous basic VM translator  into a full-scale VM translator.
+This version of the VM translator assumes that the source VM code is error-free.